akhealth/DevSecOpsMvp/appservice/Security.md

 #### Data Role

 Each of the roles within the scale unit require specific metadata about the application to perform their function within the scale unit.
 The `Data Role` fulfills a caching layer between the SQL Azure Database role and all other roles in a given scale unit.
-It abstracts the data layer from the rest of the roles, improving scal and performance, as well as simplifying software development and maintenance.
+It abstracts the data layer from the rest of the roles, improving scale and performance, as well as simplifying software development and maintenance.

 ### Application Slots